apiel/zicBox/NOTE.md

 - TODO drum rack

+- TODO optimize SynthMetalic (can be postponed to later if not used right now)

 - TODO synth!!

-- TODO random patch

 - TODO equalizer!

-- TODO drum23 for click instead of noise... use transient samples...

-- TODO fix envelop when we release before to reach decay point...
+- FIXME fix envelop when we release before to reach decay point...

 - TODO view history, to be able to go back to previous view...

-- TODO sequencer could edit macro... lets give 3 or 4 macro that could be edited by sequencer...

 - TODO reuse clip view, but instead give a way to assign any track to a given spot, but also scatter/grid effect... and then 4 button to select them...

-- TODO envelop, instead to always calculate time ratio and do linear interpolation, could precalculate step value for each sample by using props.samplerRate to define incrementation steps...

-- TODO if step is not enable, if turning encoder step is enable.
-Todo for all seqs...

-- TODO more steps in sample seq and sequencer
+- TODO more steps in sequencer

-- TODO audio plugin do same as for component to load .so file

 - TODO use helpers/format.h fToString everywhere instead of custom precision formating